jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

     (i) has ceased to be a Crown protected area; or (ii) has been included in another Crown protected area; or (b) for any other reason.
-(2) On receipt of notification under subsection (1), the Board must remove the name of the Crown protected area from the list of official geographic names in the Gazetteer.
+(2) On receiving notification under subsection (1), the Board must— (a) remove the name of the Crown protected area from the list of official geographic names in the Gazetteer; and (b) give public notice of that discontinuation in accordance with section 21(2).

 ## Part 3 — Miscellaneous provisions